This article was posted by CrystalWind.ca.

 In late April, skywatchers in the Northern Hemisphere will get a view of the Lyrid meteor shower, the dusty trail of a comet with a centuries-long orbit around the sun.
 The Lyrid meteors streak across the sky between April 16 and April 25, so skywatchers have a chance to see them during that window, weather permitting.

-The best day to see Lyrid meteors will be extremely early in the morning on Sunday, April 22, NASA meteor expert Bill Cooke told Space.com.
+The best day to see Lyrid meteors will be extremely early in the morning on Monday, April 22, NASA meteor expert Bill Cooke told Space.com.
 As with most meteor showers, the peak viewing time will be before dawn.
 A waning gibbous moon (very close to full) will wash out all but the very brightest meteors this year during the peak, however.

 Cooke said the average Lyrid shower produces 15 to 20 meteors per hour; this year, the meteor shower should hit about 18 per hour.
 Some years, the Lyrid meteor shower intensifies and can produce up to 100 meteors per hour in what's called an "outburst," but it is difficult to predict exactly when that will happen.

 "People say there is some periodicity there," Cooke said, "but the data doesn't support that."
 Although there is an average of 30 years between these outbursts, that's only an average; the actual number of years between the events varies, Cooke said.

 The radiant — the point from which the meteors appear to originate — will be high in the evening sky in the constellation Lyra to the northeast of Vega, one of the brightest stars visible in the night sky this time of year.
 Don't look directly toward the radiant, though, because you might miss the meteors with the longest tails.

 "The moon will be really favorable for them this year; it will set by the time the Lyrid radiant is high in the sky," Cooke told Space.com.
 "The moon will be around first quarter, so the moon will have set by the show getting fired up after midnight."